nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 So I don't know if we actually need to move on the map or not.
 I don't I don't know if anything's gonna happen, but, but, yeah, maybe somewhere a little more defensible just in case we do get we're getting wrecked.
 Alright.
 Well, I was thinking then.
 That's kinda lame.

 To have done that differently.
 Mhmm.
 And so you guys moved back to the back to the entrance.
 As you are oh, that would be nice.
-As you're rummaging through the bodies, you find Kirsten, you better heal yourself.
+As you're rummaging through the bodies, you find Karsten, you better heal yourself.

 Alright.
 You find a, a lot of booty.
 So, there are the dog slicers and short bows and leather armors that you get from all of the all the goblins, but, you know, those are just standard stuff, nothing all that special.
 The, the nice stuff that you have across is there is indeed a great sword and a full and a suit of full plate armor that you have.
 Excellent.